zriyansh/signoz.io/docs/traces-management/traces-api/overview.md

 ## Overview

-The SigNoz Traces API is a robust interface which enables developers to manage and analyze trace data efficiently.
+The SigNoz Trace API is a robust interface which enables developers to manage and analyze trace data efficiently.
 This API facilitates various operations:

 - **Searching Traces:** Allows users to search for traces based on specific filters.
 For example, searching for traces based on the error code.